Understanding Treatments: Chemical Peels vs. Laser Resurfacing

 Medium-depth: 2–5 days of redness or flaking

-Some redness and sensitivity expected
+Some redness and sensitivity are expected.

-Avoid active skincare products for several days
+Avoid active skincare products for several days post-treatment.

 Laser Resurfacing